Who is Stefan Dennis? Meet Strictly Come Dancing 2025 contestant and soap legend

-With another season right around the corner, just who exactly is Stefan Dennis?
+With the new season well and truly underway, just who exactly is Stefan Dennis?
 Keep reading to find out more about the actor as his Strictly journey begins.

 Who is Stefan Dennis?